 Using Trainline, you can purchase cheap train tickets to London from anywhere in the UK.
 This means you won’t have to pay for taxis and airport parking, so you’ll have more to spend on your holiday.
 If you want to find the cheapest fares, then we recommend that you book tickets well in advance of travelling.
 You can use National Railcards to save 1/3 off adult fares and 60% off kids’ fares.

 London City Airport is just opposite London City Airport station on the Docklands Light Rail (DLR) line.
 DLR trains run from London City Airport to Canning Town station every 4 to 10 minutes.
-They operate from around 05:30 to around 12:15.
-Monday to Saturday and around 07:00 to just after 23:15 on Sunday.
+They operate from around 5:30am to around 12:45am, Monday to Saturday, and around 7:00am to just after 11:45pm on Sundays.
 The journey takes 6 minutes.

 From Canning Town, you can get take the Jubilee London Underground Line to London Waterloo, London Bridge or Stratford International.
-Tickets from London City Airport to London city centre cost up to £3.30 with an Oyster travel card and £4.90 without one.
-You then have access to the entire UK rail network that allows you to reach major towns and cities within mainland UK.
+As a guide, journeys from London City Airport to London Waterloo currently cost £2.80 off peak with an Oyster travel card or contactless card, or £3.40 in peak times (as of July 2023).
+From central London, you then have access to the entire UK rail network that allows you to reach major towns and cities within mainland UK.

 For example, South Western Railway, Southern and Southeastern train companies operate direct trains from London Waterloo, London Bridge and Stratford International to major stations across Southeast and South England.
 These include Ashford, Weymouth, Guildford, Exeter, Reading, Hastings, Dover, Brighton, Sutton and Eastbourne.